dcunited001/dcunited001.github.io/_posts/2015-02-21-workplace-bullying-part-one.md

 nice preview of the lovely teachings this book entails.
 You're going to want to buy this book and study it.
 To protect yourself from its great evils."
+redirect_from:
+  - /posts/2015-02-21-workplace-bullying-part-one
 ---

 #### &#x2605; Overview &#x2605; [General Strategies](/posts/2015-02-24-workplace-bullying-part-two.html) &#x2605; [Specific Tactics](/posts/2015-02-25-workplace-bullying-part-three.html) &#x2605; [Tools Against Bullying](/posts/2015-02-26-workplace-bullying-part-four.html)

+Please Note:

+I recently rewrote this article after discovering the "T4rG3ted 1ndiv1dual" Community.
+While alot of that stuff is batshit insane, I have experienced a decade of this.
+I am a TI in pain and have been since at least 2010.
+So I recently renamed my workplace bullying survival guide to:

+### Defense Against the Dark Arts

+It's a particularly fitting name as many of the techniques these people use are straight from esoteric & occult teachings, which is one reason people think they're hounded by NWO or Illuminati or Free Masons.
+It's not.
+It's just your friendly neighborhood franchised Gulag.

+I'll be writing more about this topic soon, but I have seriously fucking had it with these people.
+They have coerced my family, robbed me of my life, my dignity, my words, any sense of belonging and love.
+Shit, I'm lucky if I can ever get a hug or talk to someone who doesn't gain trust to inflict negativity.

+They will do and say whatever it takes to get you to shut up.
+They abuse Stockholm Syndrome and act like cheerful little Stasi when they know they mostly were in the same boat as you, at one point or another.
+These people are sick and their organized behavior represents war crimes because it's being done on a political basis in the name of the War on Terror, except as a domestic rollout of Guantanamo.
+AFAIK, this is mostly being funded secretly via the Army, using money laundering to hide their budgets from Congress.

 ### No person should ever be miserable at their place of work.